 In this work, we propose a method for efficient and unsupervised training of the NARF model from unposed image collections.
 Without loss of generality, we consider humans as the articulated objects here.
 To this end, we first define a human pose distribution $\mathcal{O}$.
 For one training iteration, our NARF based generator $G$ takes a latent vector ${\bf z}$ and a sampled human pose instance $o$ from $\mathcal{O}$ as input and predicts a synthesized image ${\bf C}$.
 Following standard adversarial training of GANs, a discriminator $\mathcal{D}$ is used to distinguish the synthesized image ${\bf C}$ from real ones $\tilde{\bf C}$.
 Formally, the training objectives of the generator $\mathcal L_{\text{adv}}^G$ and discriminator $\mathcal L_{\text{adv}}^D$ are defined as follows,

 An overview of this method is illustrated in Figure~\ref{fig:pipeline} (b).

 However, this training would be computationally expensive.
-The rendering cost of NARF is heavy because forward computation is performed for many 3D locations in the viewed space.
-Even though, in supervised training, the time and memory cost of computing the reconstruction loss could be reduced by evaluating it over just a small proportion of the pixels~\cite{noguchi2021neural}, the adversarial loss in Equation~\ref{eq:adv_loss} requires generation of the full image for evaluation.
+The rendering cost of NARF is heavy because computation is performed for many 3D locations in the viewed space.
+Even though in supervised training, the time and memory cost of computing the reconstruction loss could be reduced by evaluating it over just a small proportion of the pixels~\cite{noguchi2021neural}, the adversarial loss in Equation~\ref{eq:adv_loss} requires the generation of the full image for evaluation.
 As a result, the amount of computation becomes impractical.

 In the following, we propose a series of changes in feature computation and the selector to address this issue.
-Note that these changes not only enable implementation of the adversarial training, but also greatly improve the efficiency of the original NARF.
+Note that these changes not only enable the GAN training but also greatly improve the efficiency of the original NARF.